microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-1/README.md

    The LLM will generate a SQL query, next the LLM will call the **ask_database** function to execute the query and return the results.
 The LLM will then generate the Python code to create the pie chart.

 6. Next, we'll ask about beginner-friendly tents.
-The sales database has limited knowledge of the products as the focus of the database is sales data, so the LLM will generate a response based on the data available.
+The sales database has limited knowledge of the products as the focus of the database is sales data, so the LLM will generate a **limited** response based on the data available.

    **What beginner-friendly tents does Contoso sell?**